alexfeig/arista-lab-esxi-builder/README.md

 ## Requirements
 You will need the following to make this project work:
 * This project uses Ansible to build.
 Anything version 2.1 or above will work.
+* You will need SSH enabled in ESXi/
 * You will need a copy of VMware's `ovftool` in `/files`
 * A working ESXi host.
 All you really need for this is a management IP address and a single datastore.
 * If you wish to install CVP, you will need the Arista CVP OVA in `files/`